Vision-iOS/Documentation/README.md

 </p>

 Various problems emerged to conceive an icon that could represent the idea of the application using elements and shapes already known to users and to enclose them in a tiny space.
-It was therefore decided to start with the basic concept of image, in expressing a notion of having to do with something that exploits an image.
+It was therefore decided to start with the basic concept of the image, in expressing a notion of having to do with something that exploits an image.
 The classic icon representing the image is seen as a series of mountains and a circle representing the sun.
 In this case the sun takes the place of the widely known research icon.
 The principle is to have users create an association on the basis of these representations, that is to express the concept of searching for an image, to operate with an image and high.

 Obviously, there is no lack of reference to object recognition.
 It was not included in the icon as it would have resulted in an overhead and indefinite jumble of information that would only lead to confusion.
 Object recognition is entrusted to the name of the application: **Vision**.